bhorsting/font-metrix-fixer/README.md

 ---

 ## Contact
-For questions or support, open an issue on GitHub or email: font-fixer@example.com
+For questions or support, open an issue on GitHub

+## What's New
+- Initial release of Font Fixer
+- Cross-platform support (Windows, macOS, Linux)
+- Fixes font ascender/descender values by copying from OS/2 to hhea tables
+- Automatic backup of original fonts

+## Downloads
+- **Windows:** Use "Font Fixer Setup 1.0.0.exe" for installation or "Font Fixer 1.0.0.exe" for portable use
+- **macOS:** Use "Font Fixer-1.0.0.dmg" for Intel Macs or "Font Fixer-1.0.0-arm64.dmg" for Apple Silicon
+- **Linux:** Use "Font Fixer-1.0.0.AppImage" for most distributions or "font-fixer_1.0.0_amd64.deb" for Ubuntu/Debian